Matching polytons: Concluding remarks

 \subsection{Perfect matching polyton}

 Many variants of the above polytopes are considered in combinatorial optimization.
 As an example, let us mention the \emph{perfect matching polytope} $\perfmatchingpolytope(G)$ and the \emph{fractional perfect matching polytope} $\fracperfmatchingpolytope(G)$ of a graph $G$.
-The corresponding graphon polyton is\footnote{again, we cannot distinguish between the integral and fractional version}
+The corresponding graphon polyton is

+(Again, we cannot distinguish between the integral and fractional version, cf. the discussion in Section~\ref{sec:matchings}.)
 It might be interesting to study this, and similar polytons.
 That said, let us emphasize that many basic results, like Edmonds' perfect matching polytope theorem, seem not to have a graphon counterpart as they concern integrality-related properties of the polytope.